can3p/cl-journal/docs/index.md

   filenames and all these link will be converted to the links of relevant posts.
 Another addon is `{lj-user livejournal}` command that will generate a proper link to a lj user blog.

-- *Why does client require git repository to be initialized?*

-  Git is used to store journal username and initial idea was that you would like to backup your files somewhere and git is just the best option for the text.
-You can use a service like [bitbucket.org](https://bitbucket.org) to create a private repository for free.
-Anyway this dependency will go away with next releases.

 - *Where is my password stored?*